Tax Planning

 Example: $60,000 Income (Single Filer)

-Notice the effective tax rate (8.6%) is lower than the marginal rate (12%) because not all income is taxed at the highest bracket.
-This is a key concept many taxpayers misunderstand.
+Notice the effective tax rate is lower (8.6%) than the marginal rate (12%) simply because not all income is subject to assessment at that rate.
+This is one of the most important concepts that taxpayers get wrong.

 Marginal vs. Effective Tax Rates

 The tax rate applied to your last dollar of income.
-This is the bracket you "fall into" and affects decisions about earning additional income.
-If you're in the 22% bracket, each extra dollar earned is taxed at 22%.
+This is the bracket you "fall into" and influences decisions about additional income.
+For example, if you're in a 22% bracket, all additional income will be taxed at 22%.

-Your average tax rate—total taxes divided by total income.
-This is always lower than your marginal rate and represents the actual percentage of income you pay in taxes.
-This is more useful for overall tax planning.
+Your average tax rate, or total taxes paid divided by total income.
+This is always less than your marginal tax rate and indicates what percent of your income is actually being used for taxes.

 Tax Planning Strategies Based on Brackets